By Julie DeLong, A-1 Freeman Moving Group

 ----

-Moving to a new home in Little Rock doesn't have to include the typical moving casualties including furniture scratches or shattered plates.
+typical moving casualties including furniture scratches or shattered plates.
 No matter if you're packing big everyday things or exclusive fragile items, these tips will assist you to have a tragedy-free move with every one of your treasured things making it safely to your new home.
-If you need more practical moving suggestions from a professional moving company who has seen it all or you're wary of packing unique belongings in your home, give us a call today!
+If you need more practical moving suggestions from a professional moving company who has seen it all or you're wary of packing unique belongings in your

 Request a free quote